Members must avoid actions or situations which are inconsistent with their professional obligations.

 (b) are found guilty of an offence by any court

-(c) are declared bankrupt or made subject to a bankruptcy restrictions order or undertaking
+(c) are declared bankrupt or made subject to bankruptcy restrictions order or undertaking (or equivalent in the jurisdiction in which they are located)

 (e) are disqualified from acting, or give an undertaking not to act, as a director or trustee